Blackrosedyin/Euryale-Tool-Changer/README.md

 # Euryale ToolChanger
 Line-Contact Kinematic Coupling fork of MedusaHC by Irbis3D

-Euryale Tool Changer is an open-source Toolchanger project based on the MedusaHC Toolchanger by Irbis3D with minor inspiration from CXChanger by cx330-TXY.
+Euryale ToolChanger is an open-source Toolchanger project based on the MedusaHC Toolchanger by Irbis3D with minor inspiration from CXChanger by cx330-TXY.

 This project is in its beta stage, where it is currently being developed.